abbibrunton/notes/topics/git/modules/pull-requests/README.md

 ## Tasks
 - Try to create a new feature branch from an existing GitHub project (or create a new project)
 - Create a pull request to have the new feature merged into the project
-- Fork the repository you used in the previous step
+- Fork a repository from GitHub - this can be any repository you feel like
-- Make some changes in your forked repository
+- Make some changes in the forked repository
 - Create a pull request to have your feature merged into the original project